-Each year, the major achievements of one junior scientist working in chemistry in a country with a EuChemS Member Organisation will be rewarded.
+Each year, the major achievements of one junior scientist working in chemistry in a country with a EuChemS Member Organisation are rewarded.

 Recipients of the EuChemS Lecture Award